dburrell/spanChart/README.md

   x.init();

-  //Below are all OPTIONAL attributes
+  //Below are all OPTIONAL attributes.
+In this case we're building a pie chart.

   x.colorStart = '#72A745';	// rustom colour to start with
   x.radius = 100;		// radius of pie chart